nsidc/search-solr-tools/README.md

 * `info` - Outputs general information, such as harvesting status
 * `debug` - Outputs detailed information that can be used for debugging and code tracing.

+Log files, when used, are rotated daily, or when the file size is about 10MB.

 ## Organization Info

 ### How to contact NSIDC